markstringer-dti/markstringer-dti.github.io/dti.md

 N big and small ideas to help you success with your software development project.

 The title of this book is "Delivering the impossible."
 But of course, you, or anyone, can only deliver possible things.
-So why did you pick up this book that has a contradiction right on the front cover.
+So why did you pick up this book that has a contradiction right on the front cover, in its title?

 Here are some reasons why you might.

 How about this?
 You are working on a project.
 You're a member of the project team or you're the manager, and you feel stuck.
-It seems like the project is impossible.
-Someone told someone that the project would be finished by a certain date (probably Christmas).
+It seems like the project you've been asked to deliver is impossible.

+You're not quite sure when this happened.
+But at some point, someone told someone that the project would be finished by a certain date (probably Christmas).
 Instinctively, you know that your team can't deliver it.

 Maybe it's worse than that, maybe you still don't even know what needs to be delivered.
+People are telling you that the project needs to be finished by a certain date, but when you, or your team try to get a definitive answer of what finished would mean, you don't get the answers you need.

 Even if you do know what should be delivered, you're certain that your team can't deliver it on time.

 In every direction, there seem to be problems that you can't solve.
 You have somehow found this book.
 You think it might be worth a read.

-Maybe it's that.
+Yes, maybe it's that.
 You're the project manager.

 But maybe it's this, you're the project *owner*.
 This is your baby.
 This is the project that you have finally persuaded the board to fund that could be your ticket to the big time and success.
 You have a great group of people working on a project for you.
-They're burning through the budget nicely.
+But they're burning through the budget at a terrifying rate and they're asking a lot of questions that you find it difficult to answer.

-But you've got this uncomfortable feeling that the project isn't going well.
-And for the sake of the company or for the sake of your career, you need this project to go well.
+You're starting to get this uncomfortable feeling that the project isn't going well.
+And for the sake of the company, well, that and the sake of your career, you need this project to go well.
 You realise, you don't know what you can do to help the project succeed.
-You wonder if there any useful tips in this book that you can pass on.
+You wonder if there any useful tips in this book, for you, or for your team.
 Is there anything that *you* could do to help the project do better?

-[Maybe a section here about team members]

-[This is a non-sequitor, the purpose of this next section is to show that if you see things differently, you do different things, if you do different things, you get different results]

-[Then pick up about this book having "Impossible" in the title]
+Maybe you're working on a project, but you aren't any kind of boss.
+Maybe you're one of the people who does the work.
+Yes, yes, you know you're going to get paid no matter whether the project is a success or not.
+But maybe, you don't know where this preference comes from, you'd rather work on projects that were a success.

+So, let's get right to it.
+How do you deliver a project that is impossible?
+The quick answer is that you look at it from a different point of view, you find a way of seeing it, that makes it so that it isn't impossible.

-Even though you think the project is impossible, you haven't given up.
-And it's worth asking yourself why?
-If the project seems so impossible, why hasn't it been killed?
-Why would anybody carry on with it?
+Of course, that's another reason why you might have picked up this book.
+Even though you think your project is impossible, you haven't given up.

-Well, part of the reason is your inherent optimism.
-You know that a lot of things that seem impossible can be done, given the right skills and expertise.
+Well, part of the reason for not giving up is that you know that a lot of things that seem impossible do actually get fixed, given the right skills and expertise.
 You know this from other parts of your life.
 That it's not a good idea to give up immediately when things get difficult.
 Often things do get better if you persist.

-You also know, from other problems that you've solved in your life, that often a solution comes from seeing things in a different way.
-From looking at the problem from a different angle.
-If you can only change your point of view, things can improve dramatically.
-If you look at things in the right way, they get easier to solve.
-If you do the right things at the right time, things that used to seem impossible can turn out to be a success.
+If you look at then from a different angle, if you see them through a different lens, suddenly things that seemed impossibly start to click into place.

+The software pioneer Alan Kay said, "Point of view is worth 80 IQ points."
+If you can only figure out the right way to look at something, you can do much cleverer things.
+This book shows the reader a number of different ways of looking at the problem of project management.

 So, you might expect a book called "Delivering the Impossible" to have a bunch of different ways of looking at problem projects, even the ones that seem totally impossible.